THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 back to home base.

-The best surprise for us was the quality and quantity of the food.
+The best surprise for us was the quality and quantity of the food the crew served.
 Continental breakfast was always available, and two of our three mornings Rose cooked a hot brekkie.

 After a dive or a snorkel, there was always a snack available too.
 Sometimes fresh-baked cookies, sometimes cheese and crackers.